barun-saha/slide-deck-ai/README.md

 This, however, is not guaranteed to work.
 The alternative is to reload the website and try again.
 - **Connection timeout**: Requests sent to the Hugging Face Inference endpoint might time out.
 A maximum of five retries are attempted.
 If it still does not work, wait for a while and try again.

+The following is not an issue but might appear as a strange behavior:
 - **Cannot paste text in the input box**: If the length of the copied text is greater than the maximum number of allowed characters in the textbox, pasting would not work.